Lowndes County License Hearing Guide

 After Criminal Case Concludes

-• Classes/Programs That Must Be Completed: You may be required to complete a DUI Alcohol or Drug Use Risk Reduction Program (DUI school) and/or a substance abuse evaluation and treatment program.
+• Classes/Programs That Must Be Completed: Georgia law requires individuals convicted of DUI to complete a DUI Alcohol or Drug Use Risk Reduction Program.

-Lowndes DMV Offices
+Lowndes County DMV Offices

 Special Programs